ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 explicitly configured DNS servers or utilize RESINFO
 {{?RFC9606}}.

+## Privacy Considerations

+The EXTRA-TEXT field may reveal details about the filtering organization and its policies.
+Clients MUST NOT log or transmit the contents of the EXTRA-TEXT field to third parties without the end user's knowledge.

+This specification requires the use of encrypted DNS transports (DoT, DoH, or DoQ), which protects both the DNS query and the structured error response from passive observers.

 # IANA Considerations {#IANA}

 This document requests five IANA actions as described in the following subsections.